wp-plugins/leenkme/readme.txt

 = Does leenk.me work with multiple authors? =

-Yes, just be sure to check the box to Tweet/Publish/Buzz all authors in the leenk.me plugins.
+Yes, just be sure to check the box to Tweet/Publish/Share/Feed all authors in the leenk.me plugins.

-= Can I add multiple Twitter/Facebook/Buzz accounts to a single leenk.me account? =
+= Can I add multiple Twitter/Facebook/LinkedIn/FriendFeed accounts to a single leenk.me account? =

-Unfortunately this is not possible at this time.
-If you need multiple of a single social network, you'll need to sign up for another leenk.me account.
-Feel free to contact us if you need any help with this.
+Yes, now you can.
+If you have a Personal account, you can add up to 3 leenk.me API keys each API key can support 1 Twitter account, Facebook Profile, Facebook Page, Facebook Group, LinkedIn Profile, LinkedIn Group, Friendfeed profile, and Friendfeed group.
+If you have a Business account you can add up to 10 leenk.me API keys.

 = How to use the leenk.me Twitter plugin =